CALM Command Line Interface (CLI)

 List patternsβ

-To list all patterns stored in a namespace:
+To list all pattern mapping slugs stored in a namespace:

 calm hub list patterns --namespace my-namespace -c http://localhost:8080